Ahhmedsamehh/HandyCodes/README.md

 ### List of codes or Programs:
 1. ModBasesScanner
+2. Michaelis-Menten-Kinetics

 ## 1.ModBasesScanner
-##### This code is used to know wether a file has any modified bases or not (used for RNA PDB files) as it runs through all the PDB files in a directory and generates a CSV file containing all the modified bases, their location, PDB ID, and the location of the modification within the PDB structure.
+##### This code is used to know wether a file has any modified bases or not (used for RNA PDB files) as it runs through all the PDB files in a directory and generates a CSV file containing all the modified bases, their location, PDB ID, and the location of the modification within the PDB structure. <span style="color: green"> Code is written in Python </span>.
 ##### Needed packages:
 - NumPy
 - Pandas
 - CSV
 - OS

+## 2.Michaelis-Menten-Kinetics
+#### This code is used to predict the enzymatic activity of a specific enzyme acting on a specific substrate.